 Among so many choices available in the market, a consumer tends to pick the one that makes him feel good, but at the same time, is also rational.
 Just think about the last product you bought from the market!
-Did it make you feel excited or having fun?
+Did it make you feel excited or have fun?

 The package design should be such that delights your customer with an experience to remember and share.
 Consider the example below.